If you’re not driving traffic to live chat, you won’t get ROI from your digital spend.

 7. Give live chat a prominent place on your website

-To encourage live chat usage, put it under the customer’s nose.
+To support driving traffic to live chat, put it under the customer’s nose.
 Place your chat button up front on your website, where it can be seen clearly and instantly.
 If you bury a live chat link deep in a footer or a contact page, the odds of people finding and using it are low.

 8. Use enticing design

 Does your chat button integrate with your site?
 Are your brand colours, logos and fonts used?
 If not, they should be.
 Consistency reassures users of the channel’s validity, and helps create a seamless, engaging online experience.